Ezekiel Sims: Powers, abilities and traits

 Ezekiel possesses a number of superhuman attributes that are almost identical to those naturally possessed by Spider-Man.
 His strength, speed, stamina, agility, reaction time, and resistance to physical injury are all enhanced to superhuman levels.
 Although Ezekiel is of an advanced age, none of his physical attributes have declined over the decades.

-Ezekiel also possesses the ability to stick to most surfaces and crawl along them in the same way as Spider-Man: for this reason, he frequently goes barefoot, as it makes it more convenient for him to stick to walls (his barefoot habit is also depicted in Madame Web).
+Ezekiel also possesses the ability to stick to most surfaces and crawl along them in the same way as Spider-Man: for this reason, he frequently goes barefoot, as it makes it more convenient for him to stick to walls.
 He also possesses a type of E.S.P. that serves as an early warning system in much the same way as Spider-Man's spider-sense, although his was not as developed as Spider-Man's.
 Because of their nearly identical powers, Ezekiel and Spider-Man are immune to each other's early warning system.

 In addition to his powers, Ezekiel is extremely wealthy and is a highly skilled businessman and owner of a company with international connections.
 As with Spider-Man, he is a formidable hand-to-hand combatant though he has had no formal training.
 He uses a unique type of freestyle fighting that allows him to make full use of his powers.
 He does not seem to have any web-generating devices like Spider-Man's web-shooters, and is never seen to produce any webbing naturally.
 In his conversations with Peter Parker, the subject never comes up.
 He is knowledgeable of the mystical nature of totems, and once told Peter the legend of the first "Spider-Man".